SOP-Bench: Complex Industrial SOPs for Evaluating LLM Agents

 \textbf{Agent Evaluation Frameworks.} AgentBench \cite{liu2023agentbench} and PlanBench \cite{valmeekam2023planbench} offer general frameworks to evaluate LLM agents on planning and tool use.
 Yet, their task settings are narrow in scope and lack the procedural structure, conditional logic, and real-world ambiguity typical of industrial SOPs.
-Similarly, embodied agents are evaluated in ALFWorld \cite{shridhar2020alfworld} and BabyAI \cite{chevalier2018babyai}, but those environments differ fundamentally from workflow automation tasks.
+Similarly, embodied agents are evaluated in ALFWorld \cite{shridhar2020alfworld} and BabyAI \cite{chevalier2018babyai}, but those environments (e.g., a kitchen) differ fundamentally from workflow automation tasks.

 \textbf{SOP Automation and Business Process Modeling.} Traditional business process automation relies on rule-based systems and formal process modeling languages \cite{dumas2018fundamentals, lindsay2003business, van2003workflow}.
 While effective, these require manual formalization of procedures, making them brittle and labor-intensive.
 Prior work on SOP formalization in organizational contexts \cite{de2009standard} has not yet translated into LLM-native solutions.
 Recently, \cite{gschwind2025} proposes a novel LLM Classifier-Augmented Generation (CAG) approach that translates procedures described in natural language into executable workflows.
 However, their target descriptions are rather short and limited to the domain of data integration.
 Most importantly, the dataset used to evaluate the approach is not publicly available.
 Recently, SOP-Maze \cite{wang2025sop} has published business operations SOPs, but they lack the tools or ground truth data for agent evaluation.

 \textbf{How SOP-Bench Differs} SOP-Bench addresses these gaps by offering (1) realistic SOP-style instructions, (2) diverse domain coverage, (3) structured APIs for execution, and (4) evaluation protocols grounded in real-world complexity.
-Compared to benchmarks like Gorilla and ToolBench that isolate API usage, SOP-Bench evaluates agents on full workflows with interdependencies, ambiguity, and error handling requirements.
+Compared to benchmarks like Gorilla that isolate API usage, SOP-Bench evaluates agents on full workflows with inter-dependencies, ambiguity, and error handling requirements.
 It provides a more comprehensive testbed for assessing agent robustness in enterprise automation settings.